Mike Tsang: OST Covers

-In late 2023, Tsang was handpicked by renowned director Wong Kar-wai to sing for Blossoms Shanghai, Wong's first directed television series.
-A total of 57 Chinese golden oldies were featured as inset songs, out of which four were specially re-recorded by selected young artistes.
+In late 2023, Tsang was handpicked by renowned director Wong Kar-wai to sing for Blossoms Shanghai, Wong's first directed television drama series.
+A total of 57 Chinese golden oldies were featured throughout the series, out of which four were specially re-recorded by selected young artistes.
 Tsang covered two of the four songs, namely Su Rui's "Looking Back Again" (再回首)* and Danny Chan's "Desire" (一生何求)*.
-Blossoms Shanghai first aired nationwide in China on CCTV-8, CCTV-1, SMG Dragon TV, Tencent Video and Jiangsu Television between December 2023 and January 2024, followed by Hong Kong's TVB and Taiwan Mobile's MyVideo channel in June 2024, and across Europe, Latin America, India, Korea, North America, UK, Ireland, Australia and New Zealand via MUBI, Filmin, SBS F!L UHD and The Criterion Channel in 2025.
-On 18 January 2024, Tsang's version of "Looking Back Again" was digitally released across Greater China, Singapore and Malaysia.
-One week later, it topped the Hong Kong chart in QQ Music and KuGou, China's two largest music streaming sites, and thereafter rose to the No.1 spot in the CMG Radio The Greater Bay Station's China Original Gold Songs Chart as well as several provincial level music charts across mainland China.
+Blossoms Shanghai first aired nationwide in China on CCTV-8, CCTV-1, SMG Dragon TV, Tencent Video and Jiangsu Television between December 2023 and January 2024, followed by Hong Kong's TVB and Taiwan Mobile's MyVideo channel in 2024, and across Europe, Latin America, India, Korea, North America, UK, Ireland, Australia and New Zealand via MUBI, Filmin, SBS F!L UHD and The Criterion Channel in 2025.

+In January 2024, Tsang's version of "Looking Back Again" was digitally released across Greater China, Singapore and Malaysia.
+One week later, it topped the Hong Kong chart in QQ Music and KuGou, China's two largest music streaming sites, and thereafter rose to the No.1 spot in the CMG Radio The Greater Bay Station's China Original Gold Songs Chart as well as other smaller-scale provincial level music charts across the Mainland.
+Upon publication of the Blossoms Shanghai OST compilation album in June, "Desire" (一生何求) went on to top several provincial level Chinese radio charts as well.

-On 1 March 2024, Tsang's cover of Mavis Hee's "The Fallen City" (傾城) was published.
-Used as the theme song for the TVB hit drama "Happy Ever After?", "The Fallen City" helped to propel Tsang outside of mainland China and Hong Kong, taking top spot for the first time in both KKBOX Singapore and KKBOX Malaysia's Top Cantonese New Singles Charts, KKBOX Singapore's Top Cantonese Weekly Singles Chart, while reaching No.2 in KKBOX Taiwan's Top Cantonese New Singles Charts.
+In March 2024, Tsang's cover of Mavis Hee's "The Fallen City" (傾城) was published.
+Used as the theme song for the TVB drama Happily Ever After?, "The Fallen City" helped to propel Tsang outside of mainland China and Hong Kong, taking top spot for the first time in both KKBOX Singapore and KKBOX Malaysia's Top Cantonese New Singles Charts, KKBOX Singapore's Top Cantonese Weekly Singles Chart, while reaching No.2 in KKBOX Taiwan's Top Cantonese New Singles Charts.